...

 Great Performance

 You don’t have to buy a MacBook or set up complicated systems.
-Whether you need access for an hour, a week, or longer, just rent what you need when you need it.
+Plans are Daily $15, Weekly $49, and Monthly $99, so you just rent what you need for as long as you need it.
+There is no hourly plan, since Apple’s macOS terms don’t allow one.

 How to Test iOS Apps Using Rentamac